-The magazine, which is distributed during the first week of each month, is available for free to all students, faculty, administration and community members of Sterling U.S.D.
+The magazine/newspaper, which is distributed during the second Wednesday each month, is available for free to all students, faculty, administration and community members of Sterling U.S.D.
 376.

 The yearbook, which is distributed during the first few weeks of every new school year, is available for a pre-determined price to all students, faculty, administration and community members of Sterling U.S.D.
 376. The price is subject to change on a yearly basis.
 Pre-ordering is required.

 It is recognized that the “Publications” are prepared and published by journalism students enrolled in the communication courses rather than professionally compensated journalists.
 Thus, the “Publications” are a vital and necessary tool of education to be utilized in teaching students the purposes and functions of mass media in a democratic society.

 “Publications” is not subject to involuntary review prior to publication except by its own Editorial Board and is therefore responsible for the contents.
 “Publications” are designated forums of free speech.
 While this freedom of press is afforded to staff members, they must always strive to use that freedom responsibly.
 Just because something is legally OK to print, doesn’t necessarily mean it is ethically or tastefully fit to print.
 Journalists uphold the right to express unpopular opinions or to agree with the majority.